eecavanna/mongo-diff/README.md

 │                                        corresponding document in collection  │
 │                                        A (if different from that specified   │ │                                        for collection A).                    │
-│ --is-direct-connection-b               Sets the `directConnection` flag when │ │                                        connecting to the MongoDB server      │ │                                        containing collection B. Note: If the │ │                                        connection strings for both           │ │                                        collections are identical, this       │ │                                        option will be ignored.               │ ╰──────────────────────────────────────────────────────────────────────────────╯
+╰──────────────────────────────────────────────────────────────────────────────╯
 ```